robotology/yarp/doc/yarp_logging.md

 In the first case, the timestamp is requested to the clock when the event is logged.
-In the second case, the timestamp is already available, and is passed to the logging system, that will store it together with the other data.
+In the second case, the timestamp is already available, and is passed to the logging system, which will store it together with the other data.

 ## Recommendations